 Cuyamaca Peak Loop Trail

-Despite the elevation gain, the hike isn’t overly technical or challenging, making it accessible even for ambitious beginner hikers.
+Despite the elevation gain, the Cuyamaca Peak Loop Trail isn’t overly technical or challenging, making it accessible even for ambitious beginner hikers.
 The most accessible trailhead is in the Paso Picacho Campground.

 👉 Pro Tip: Avoid this hike during the heat of summer!
 And be sure to bring LOTS of water no matter the season.

 From beaches to deserts to mountain forests, San Diego county has incredibly diverse landscape that’s best appreciated with a good hike!
-For more ideas on how to enjoy America’s Finest City, check out my article 47 Things to do in San Diego.
+For more ideas on how to enjoy America’s Finest City, check out my article about areas to stay in San Diego.